KirkpatrickKeilly/KirkpatrickKeilly.github.io/README.md

 I am a journalism major at Lehigh University.
-I attended Berks Catholic High School for my freshman and sophomore years of High School and The Hill School for my junior and senior years.
+I graduated from the Hill School in Pottstown, Pennsylvania.
+I love writing, design, film, and photography.

 ```markdown
 Syntax highlighted code block